CoherentLabs/GameUIComponents/samples/user_interface/settings/README.md

 }
 ```

-The active-panel and inactive-panel class names define css rules that change the display property of an element.
+The `active-panel` and `inactive-panel` class names define CSS rules that change the display property of an element.
 We'll use them to toggle the visibility of the active and inactive panels.

 The first panel that we'll add is the one for the graphics options: